 In the case of McCullochs and McCulloughs of several spelling variations, it is known that the surname is of Celtic origin, originating in the British Isles.
 However, it is not clear if the surnames had a common origin that subsequently was “localized” in Galloway, Ulster, and beyond, or if some of the names had distinct origins, but blended into somewhat standard spellings.
 However, we can say with confidence that not all McCullochs and McCulloughs shared a modern common ancestor.
-According to the McCollough Project at FamilyTreeDNA, there are currently eight known Haplogroups among “McCollough” males who submitted results of Y chromosome DNA tests.
+According to the McCollough Project at FamilyTreeDNA, there are several known Haplogroups among “McCollough” males who submitted results of Y chromosome DNA tests.
 (It should be noted that the names represented include McCulloch, McCullough, McCollom, McCullers, etc.)

 Wheras autosomal DNA results provide an “ethnicity estimate” which is very open to interpretation, Y DNA results allow a male test-taker to trace his paternal line for many generations.
 By comparing the Y DNA results of McCollough males and comparing paternal line family trees, project participants can get a clearer picture of which line of McColloughs they are genetically related to.

-To go even further in ancient origins, it is intriguing that the apparent haplogroup of the Clan McCulloch chieftains arose in the Central Eurasian steppes and might be traced to the Iazyges Sarmatians who served as auxilliaries under Marcus Aurelius.
+To go even further in ancient origins, it is intriguing that the apparent haplogroup of the descendants of Clan McCulloch chiefs arose in the Central Eurasian steppes and might be traced to the Iazyges Sarmatians who served as auxilliaries under Marcus Aurelius.
 This is interesting for a couple of reasons.